Squalomix/extra/README.md

 ### Nothobranchius furzeri

 *Nothobranchius furzeri* is known as African turquoise killifish and is an excellent model organism for aging study, having the shortest captive lifespan among vertebrates and showing highly similar aging phenotypes to humans.
-In collaboration with [Prof. Tohru Ishitani at RIMD, Osaka University](http://www.biken.osaka-u.ac.jp/en/laboratories/detail/52), we are working for genome assembly improvement for this species, and the first product from this collaboration will be released soon from NCBI.
+In collaboration with [Prof. Tohru Ishitani at RIMD, Osaka University](http://www.biken.osaka-u.ac.jp/en/laboratories/detail/52), we are working for genome assembly improvement for this species, and the first product from this collaboration is available at NCBI ([GCA_043380555.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_043380555.1/).

 ### Cololabis saira